twerkmeister/tokenflood/README.md

 ![An example of trying to optimize the prompt style for latency and throughput](/images/self-hosted_combined.png)

-We start with the base case scenario (top left panel) and introduce two improvements:
+Starting with the base case scenario in the top left panel, we introduce two improvements:
-* Increasing the number of prefix tokens, e.g. by reordering parts of the prompt. (top right panel)
+* Increasing the number of prefix tokens, e.g., by reordering parts of the prompt. (top right panel)
-* Reducing the number of output tokens, e.g. by changing the output format from verbose JSON to a custom DSL (bottom left pannel)
+* Reducing the number of output tokens, e.g., by changing the output format from verbose JSON to a custom DSL (bottom left panel)

 Finally, the bottom right panel shows both improvements active at the same time.
 All tests were run on the same hardware and model.